Configure Emergency Debris Management

 DebrisManagementSites_public

 Organizations managing emergency debris assign assessors and removal providers to perform their work (and track their status) using polygon-based work areas.
-Typically, these work areas correspond to existing daily operational boundaries; for example, garbage pickup areas.
-Instead of areas, other organizations assign work using line-based routes, for example, snowplow routes.
+Typically, these work areas correspond to existing daily operational boundaries, such as garbage pickup areas.
+Instead of areas, other organizations assign work using line-based routes, such as snowplow routes.
 The Emergency Debris Management solution is configured by default to support polygon-based work areas using the DebrisAreas feature layer.

 Optionally, the default solution configuration using polygon work areas may be reconfigured to use DebrisRoutes, a line-based feature layer included in the solution for using line-based work routes.